Skip to main content

 Node type selection labels

 All CoreWeave GPU and CPU Nodes feature Instance IDs.
-To ensure consistency, all Nodes within a Node Pool are tagged with an Instance ID using the instance-type label.
+To ensure consistency, every Node within a Node Pool carries an Instance ID through the instance-type label.
 For example:

 node.kubernetes.io/instance-type=instance-type-example